Everything You Need to Know About Influencers

 First things first, pick the platform your target audience is most actively engaging on.
 You don’t want to be paying someone to promote your product on Pinterest if the majority of your audience doesn’t use it!
 Next, find an influencer that you want to work with.
 Make sure that their image reflects the type of customer you are trying to reach and that you are comfortable associating your brand with them.
 You can reach out to famous influencers, find micro influencers in your field, or reach out to current customers to become brand ambassadors.
 Regardless of who you pick, research them to make sure that they are a good fit.
 Once you’ve connected with your influencer, lay out what both parties are expecting to get out of the partnership.
 Some influencers might be fine being paid with free products from your company, while others will require a specific dollar amount per post.
 It all depends!

-We hope that this has been a helpful overview of what influencers are and why you might want to work with one.
+We hope that this has been a helpful overview of what influencers are and how to use influencer marketing.
 We recommend putting in a lot of research before hiring an influencer to make sure that their follower base makes sense for your product and that you know the influencer can promote your brand well.
 While it can sometimes be hard to measure the impact of influencers (there isn’t as much hard data as you would get from an ad on Facebook), if you connect with the right influencer there can be a huge impact for your company.